julianeon/julianeon/books.md

 Two books that I love that I rarely see mentioned are Bodard's Obsidian & Blood series and Garfinkel's All Of An Instant.

-For contemporary fiction, I like Zadie Smith (White Teeth), Tai Lin and Hari Kunzru.
+For contemporary fiction, I like Otessa Mosefeghi, Tai Lin and Hari Kunzru.

 I respect the classics: LOTR, Dune, Neuromancer, Snow Crash, A Wrinkle in Time.